Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Phenomenological implications and benchmark mass ranges

-so the ultralight tuned branch is realized in a decisively radiation-dominated regime with a spectator that is still safely subdominant when oscillations begin.
-By contrast, taking $r_i={\cal O}(1)$ within the same abundance estimate forces the relic mass down to $m_{\gamma'}\lesssim10^{-28}\,\mathrm{eV}$, well below the range usually associated with postinflationary ultralight vector dark matter.
+showing that the tuned ultralight branch is naturally realized deep in the radiation-dominated regime, with the spectator condensate remaining strongly subdominant at the onset of oscillations.
+By contrast, imposing $r_i={\cal O}(1)$ within the same abundance relation forces the relic mass down to $m_{\gamma'}\lesssim10^{-28}\,\mathrm{eV}$, significantly below the standard postinflationary ultralight dark-matter window.

-{This is why Fig.~\ref{fig:massri} is more than a bookkeeping plot.
-It is the phenomenological projection of the cosmological embedding: moving to larger $r_i$ does not push the mechanism deeper into the interesting ultralight window, but instead forces the mass downward and away from the usual target range.
-The phenomenologically interesting interval therefore lies far below the threshold $r_i\sim1$ for spectator relevance and instead occupies the band $r_i\sim10^{-4}$--$10^{-6}$.
-Within the adopted abundance estimate, efficient production of the viable ultralight relic occurs while the ambient cosmology is still controlled by the dominant postreheating fluid rather than by the spectator itself.} A complementary presentation is obtained by specializing the consistency map of Eq.~\eqref{eq:exactmap} to the benchmark kinetic scale $M=10^{17}\,\mathrm{GeV}$.
-One finds
+Equation~\eqref{eq:massRi} therefore defines a monotonic trajectory in the $(r_i,m_{\gamma'})$ plane: larger onset fractions correspond to smaller relic masses at fixed abundance.
+The phenomenologically preferred ultralight region is consequently located far below the threshold $r_i\sim1$ required for spectator domination.
+Within the transfer approximation adopted here, the viable relic is produced while the cosmological expansion remains controlled by the dominant postreheating background rather than by the spectator itself.
+Specializing the consistency relation in Eq.~\eqref{eq:exactmap} to the benchmark kinetic scale $M=10^{17}\,\mathrm{GeV}$ gives

-{Hence the perturbative branch with $\epsilon_i\lesssim1$ lies entirely at $r_i\lesssim3\times10^{-4}$ for this benchmark.
-This is already enough to show that the tuned small-amplitude regime is not an early matter-dominated solution in disguise; rather, it is a delayed radiation-era conversion whose efficiency is helped by the scaling $\mu/H\propto a^{1/2}$ in radiation domination.}
+This shows explicitly that the perturbative regime $\epsilon_i\lesssim1$ remains confined to $r_i\lesssim3\times10^{-4}$ for this benchmark scale.
+The tuned small-amplitude branch therefore corresponds to a delayed radiation-era conversion, where the efficiency benefits from the growth law $\mu/H\propto a^{1/2}$, rather than to an early matter-dominated scenario.